Take-out: History

 During the American colonial period, street vendors sold "pepper pot soup" (tripe) "oysters, roasted corn ears, fruit and sweets", with oysters being a low-priced commodity until the 1910s when overfishing caused prices to rise.
 In 1707, after previous restrictions that had limited their operating hours, street food vendors had been banned in New York City.
 Many women of African descent made their living selling street foods in America in the 18th and 19th centuries; with products ranging from fruit, cakes and nuts in Savannah, Georgia, to coffee, biscuits, pralines and other sweets in New Orleans.
 In the 19th century, street food vendors in Transylvania sold gingerbread-nuts, cream mixed with corn, and bacon and other meat fried on tops of ceramic vessels with hot coals inside.

 The Industrial Revolution saw an increase in the availability of take-out food.
-By the early 20th century, fish and chips was considered an "established institution" in Britain.
+Thanks to trawl fishing and shipment of fresh fish nation-wide by railroad, by the early 20th century, fish and chips was considered an "established institution" in Britain.
 The hamburger was introduced to America around this time.
 The diets of industrial workers were often poor, and these meals provided an "important component" to their nutrition.
 In India, local businesses and cooperatives, had begun to supply workers in the city of Mumbai (Bombay) with tiffin boxes by the end of the 19th century.

 The COVID-19 pandemic led to many restaurants closing their indoor dining spaces and only offering take-out.